 PAPER SOLDIERS vs NORMAL MINIATURES

-I put here picture of the same unit (the Danish Fynske Regiment at the Battle of Lund on 4th December 1676 in two different versions.
-On the top page there is allegedly 1 battalion of this Regiment while the other picture shows the same battalion with papersoldiers.
+I present here two images of the same unit — the Danish Fynske Regiment at the Battle of Lund (4 December 1676) — shown in two different versions.

-The first picture is taken from the site of Black Powder Games.
+The first image is taken from the Black Powder Games website.